airbytehq/airbyte/docs/contributing-to-airbyte/tutorials/building-a-java-destination.md

 **TDD using acceptance tests & integration tests**

-Airbyte provides a standard test suite (dubbed "Acceptance Tests") that is run against every destination.
+Airbyte provides a standard test suite (dubbed "Destination Acceptance Tests") that is run against every Airbyte destination connector.
 The objective of these tests is to provide some "free" baseline tests that ensure that the basic functionality of the destination works.
 One approach to developing your connector is to simply run the tests between each change and use the feedback from them to guide your development.

 If you want to try out this approach, check out Step 6 which describes what you need to do to set up the acceptance Tests for your destination.

 The nice thing about this approach is that you are running your destination exactly as Airbyte will run it in the CI.
 The downside is that the tests do not run very quickly.
 As such, we recommend this iteration approach only once you've implemented most of your connector and are in the finishing stages of implementation.
+Note that Acceptance Tests are required for every connector supported by Airbyte, so you should make sure to run them a couple of times while iterating to make sure your connector is compatible with Airbyte.

 **Directly running the destination using Docker**